Friday, May 22, 2026

 In fact, people who'd never watched it before, watching his show for the first time tonight to see what the big deal was, were probably like "Big loss, Trump's right, this show isn't funny."

 To those folks I say, "What you saw last night was NOT 'business as usual' for Stephen Colbert, despite him trying his damnedest to convince us it was.
-That was Stephen Colbert going through the motions without feeling it, trying not make it sappy and sentimental or let Trump see his sadness."
+That was Stephen Colbert going through the motions, trying not make it sappy and sentimental or let Trump see his sadness."

 It surprised me, actually, that the man normally so capable of being funny, intellectual, and spiritual - almost like a priest or minister at times - so articulate about describing what so many of us are feeling, then ending it with a punch line - somehow missed the mark tonight on giving his viewers and fans what they have loved and appreciated about him from the start.

-I get it, "Never let them see you sweat/steal your joy" - but maybe WE needed to see the sweat and tears
+I get it - "Never let them see you sweat/steal your joy" - but maybe we wanted to see the sentimental?

 Maybe WE needed the corny look-back montage at great shows past.